Ect Treatment for Depression: Tms vs. Ect

 Previous studies report as much as a 50 percent drop in depression symptoms among patients using TMS therapy.
 Compared to medication and ECT treatment, research additionally suggests major depression sufferers are less likely to experience relapse following TMS therapy.

-Since its introduction, TMS therapy has seen significant success in alleviating symptoms of depression among patients.
+Since its introduction, TMS therapy has seen significant success in alleviating among patients.
 However, due to the relatively newness of the treatment, the Federal Drug Administration (FDA) currently limits the use of TMS therapy to adults who have failed to achieve results from antidepressant medication.

 The Conclusion